MicrosoftDocs/PowerShell-Docs/reference/7/Microsoft.PowerShell.Core/Import-Module.md

 commands actually run on the remote computer.

-You can use this parameter to import modules from computers and devices that are not running the Windows operating system, and Windows computers that have PowerShell, but do not have PowerShell remoting enabled.
+You can use this parameter to import modules from computers and devices that are not running the Windows operating system, and Windows computers that have PowerShell, but don't have PowerShell remoting enabled.

 This parameter was introduced in Windows PowerShell 3.0.